ChloeSAPage/AI-Cooking-Assistant/README.md

 <details>
 <summary>Day 5</summary>

- on the 5th day we implemented the design changes to our app.
+ On the 5th day we implemented the design changes to our app.
 Giving us the final product that would be ready to go live.

 ### Home:
 ![alt text](public/images/readMeImages/day5home.png)